 So if this is the entrepreneurial path for you, you’ll need some helping finding and buying a small business for sale.
 Here’s your step-by-step guide to buying an existing business.

-Your first step for finding a small business for sale is to just to call some local businesses directly to get a feel for the current market in your area.
+Your first step for figuring out how to find a business for sale is to just to call some local businesses directly to get a feel for the current market in your area.
 This may seem daunting if you aren’t close with any of the small business owners in your area but it can be incredibly helpful.

 A lot of businesses for sale don’t actually advertise that they’re for sale.
 Some business owners don’t want to scare off customers or employees by putting a flashy “for sale” sign on their front door.
 So if you start calling around, you might actually connect with an owner that’s selling.
 Or more likely, the business owner might be able to refer you to other businesses in the industry or location that are for sale.